collebrusco/java-quick-reference/javaFX.md

 Could pass a regular named extension of EventHandler<ActionEvent>() if needed, usually you dont, benifit of not is accessing local vars (instance vars)
 Anon classes still get .class files, <parentFile>$<number>

+On a gridpane, call getChildren() to get list of children, can then edit.